 Filmmaker Brais Romero edited this expertly compiled analysis of Hitchcock’s influence on Truffaut’s films:

 The bottom line is that Truffaut did the best job he could with limited resources, technology and time but the fact remains that Hitchcock/Truffaut is a deeply flawed work.
 It’s all compounded by Hitchcock’s frequent habit of, to put it mildly, bending the truth.
-It’s truly tedious constantly issuing correctives to those who regularly cite it as if was gospel, with the recent eponymous documentary being perhaps the best known example.
-Given the vast amount of money made on the countless copies sold of its multiple pressings, translations and spin-offs, it’s shameful the book has never been annotated and updated.
+It’s truly tedious constantly issuing correctives to those who regularly cite it as if it was gospel, with the recent eponymous documentary being perhaps the best known example.
+Given the vast amount of money made on the countless copies sold of its multiple pressings, translations and spin-offs, it’s shameful the book has never been properly proofread, annotated and updated.
 At least in terms of his lifelong self-mythologising, Hitchcock would love the way it all turned out!

 Part 2: The spin-offs

 - Alfred Hitchcock Collectors’ Guide: Setting the Scene

 - Alfred Hitchcock Collectors’ Guide: Miscellaneous British Films